shavitush/bhoptimer/README.md

 - [x] Add natives. `float Shavit_GetPoints(int client)` `int Shavit_GetRank(int client)` `void Shavit_GetMapValues(float &points, float &idealtime)`
 - [x] Add native that checks the total amount of players with over 0 points.
 - [x] Add map tiers. `sm_tier` `sm_settier`
-- [ ] Redirect to stats menu from `sm_top`.
+- [x] Redirect to stats menu from `sm_top`.
-- [ ] Deprecate the tables, use a `playertimes` column for map points and a `users` column for total points.
+- [x] Deprecate the tables, use a `playertimes` column for map points and a `users` column for total points.
-- [ ] Find a way to update newly calculated points for all records on a map with the least amount of queries possible.
+- [x] Find a way to update newly calculated points for all records on a map with the least amount of queries possible.
-- [ ] Remove idealtime and use the WR time for the default time instead.
+- [x] Remove idealtime and use the WR time for the default time instead.
-- [ ] Remove deleted records from `playerpoints`.
+- [x] Remove deleted records from `playerpoints`.
+- [x] Update every player's total points once per map.
+(MySQL only)

 Web Interface
 --
 - [x] Implement points.
 - [x] Compatibility for unix timestamps.
+- [ ] Compatibility for new points.

 Chat **(NEW!)**
 --